UCSD-CSE-110-2020/team-project-team24/README.md

 # TODO
 1. We NEED to write more tests that do the same thing a couple of times to make sure toggling doesn't mess it up
 2. If possible, write tests that actually close and reopen the app to see what happens

+# Design Patterns in Practice
+1. **Adapter**
+ - This pattern is the most used.
+Every GoogleFit or Firebase api is masked through an Adapter which implements an interface
+ - examples include `GoogleFitAdapter implements FitnessService` which adapts Google's Fit API and `FirebaseAuthAdapter implements AuthService` which adapts Google's FirebaseAuth.

+2. **Builder**
+ - Many of our data models have multiple optional member variables.
+The `interface Builder` and interfaces that extend this interface help facilitate this.
+ - Examples include `RouteBuilder implements IRouteBuilder` and `RouteEnvironmentBuilder implements IRouteEnvironmentBuilder`

+3. **Observer**
+ - Though not used as extensively, this helps solve a lot of the issues that occur with Google APIs' async network calls.
+By implementing `Subject` and observers, classes that adapt these kinds of methods can notify our application when calls are complete.
+ - An example of this is `interface AuthService extends Subject<AuthServiceObserver>`